therecluse26/PHP-Login/README.md

 Enter all relevant information into the form, submit, and wait for install to complete.

     If any errors occur, you may need to do some manual work to get it up and running.
 This is still a development version, so results may vary.

+Once installation is complete, click the login link to sign in under your superadmin account and finish editing site configuration.
+Hover over the name of each setting to see a description.